Academic Development Team

 To find out more and find out who to contact for bespoke support with your teaching context, please see the Programme and Module Development page.

 ADT Explore Series

-Between November 2020 and February 2021, the Academic Development Team will develop our Explore series of professional and practice development opportunities for FoM PGT colleagues who hold teaching and learning responsibilities.
-These are:
+Explore series provides professional and practice development opportunities for colleagues who hold PGT teaching and learning responsibilities in the Faculty of Medicine.

 Explore PGT Pedagogies

 Support for all teaching and learning staff in the development of teaching practices bespoke to PGT.
 Click here for details.

 Support for individuals in the development of teaching profiles and identities, and in the achievement of recognitions, such as HEA Fellowships.
 Click here for details.